-SERVICE NAME Daily Money Management SERVICE NUMBER 3.0 SERVICE CATEGORY Community (Supportive & General) Services SERVICE DEFINITION Personal accounting service customized to fit individual needs.
+SERVICE NAME Daily Money Management SERVICE NUMBER 5.0 SERVICE CATEGORY Community (Supportive & General) Services SERVICE DEFINITION Personal accounting service customized to fit individual needs.
 It may include simple bill paying and daily money management to more complex services such as financial and tax planning.
 Services are offered in-home and at the convenience of the senior.
 UNIT OF SERVICE One hour of service (includes travel time).

-- 3.1 Staff must have a minimum of a Bachelor's degree and experience in daily money management services. - 3.2 After initial referral is received, staff takes basic information by phone to determine if services are appropriate. - 3.3 Initial meeting is scheduled with client and a family member or referring individual.
+- 5.1 Staff must have a minimum of an Associates or Bachelor's degree in related field in addition to attending an orientation covering topics to ensure the staff has a solid understanding of personal finances and community resources.
+Topics include but are not limited to: Bill Pay Options; Cash Flow/Budgeting; Document/file organization; Building a list of assets and accounts; Appropriate use of financial tools (Long-term care insurance, Reverse Mortgages, Life Settlements); VA Benefits, Working with clients with dementia and issues on financial capacity; Debt management; Medicare and Medicaid; Social Security; When a Client Dies; Scams, fraud, and financial exploitation. - 5.2 After initial referral is received, staff takes basic information by phone to determine if services are appropriate. - 5.3 Initial meeting is scheduled with client and a family member or referring individual.
 Type and scope of work are defined and additional information about the client is gathered.
 An engagement letter is reviewed which includes the description of service, confidentiality policies, fees, funding source and cost share (if any).
-If client agrees to service, there is a determination of income sources and timing, expenses and how they are paid, assets and where they are located, debt, insurance coverage and any areas of concern. - 3.4 Client is asked to collect and set aside all mail, except personal letters, to be reviewed by their daily money manager at each home visit. - 3.5 Home visits are every 2-4 weeks depending on need.
+If client agrees to service, there is a determination of income sources and timing, expenses and how they are paid, assets and where they are located, debt, insurance coverage and any areas of concern. - 5.4 Client is asked to collect and set aside all mail, except personal letters, to be reviewed by their daily money manager at each home visit.

+- Home visits are every 2-4 weeks depending on need.
 At the home visit, the daily money manager performs the following: - a.
 Reviews and sorts mail - b.
-Confirms validity of bills and pays them
+Confirms validity of bills and pays them - c.

-- c.
 Reconciles check register with bank statement - d.
 Assures income is received - e.
 Determines if there is adequate balance in client's account - f.
 Assists with transfer of funds between accounts - g.
 Helps clients resolve issues - h.
 Reviews Explanation of Benefits for medical services to confirm services were received and insurances applied. - i.
 Shreds unwanted mail or paperwork containing account numbers or other sensitive information. - j.
 The client approves payments and signs checks - k.
-Educates the client on detecting and avoiding scams and watches for signs of financial exploitation. - I. Assist client to make contacts with the Kent County Tax Credit Coalition if needed. - m.
+Educates the client on detecting and avoiding scams and watches for signs of financial exploitation. - Assist client to make contacts with the Kent County Tax Credit Coalition if needed. - m.
 With client's permission, Daily Money Manager communicates regularly with the client's power of attorney or family member.

 SERVICE NAME Dental Services

-SERVICE NUMBER 4.0
+SERVICE NUMBER 6.0

 SERVICE CATEGORY General Services

 SERVICE DEFINITION Evaluation of oral cavity, diagnosis of oral disease, prevention and treatment of oral disease.
 Filing, irrigation and medication of root canals, filling of root canals for diminishing pain or infection of the tooth or jawbone.
 The evaluation, preparation and provision of complete or partial dentures.

 UNIT OF SERVICE One hour of general dentistry, one completed root canal treatment, one visit related to denture or partial denture services.